 One Last Spin

-Client: Gambling Watch Scotland
+Client: Gambling Watch Scotland, Glasgow, Scotland

 Production Type: Documentary

-Deliverables: 1x 30-minute video
+Deliverables: 1x 30-minute film

 Project Overview: One Last Spin is a powerful 30-minute documentary produced by Reverie Films, shedding light on the devastating effects of gambling addiction.
 Through deeply personal testimonies, expert insights, and political perspectives, the film presents a harrowing yet necessary examination of the human cost of gambling-related harm in the UK.